-The story of the friendly crocodiles have not only become known in our textbooks at the primary level but also a major tourist attraction that generates revenue and generates employment.
+The story of the friendly crocodiles has not only become known in our textbooks at the primary level but also a major tourist attraction that generates revenue and generates employment.

-Currently, there are about a dozen of such ponds in Paga with friendly crocodiles ponds which some aging as old as 99 years.
+Currently, there are about a dozen of such ponds in Paga with friendly crocodile ponds which some aging as old as 99 years.

-Most tourists who visit the area do not go without taking pictures of these friendly crocodiles which has coexisted with residence for so many years.
+Most tourists who visit the area do not go without taking pictures of these friendly crocodiles which have coexisted with residence for so many years.

 But another friendly crocodile pond which is gradually becoming popular in Ghana is the Ave Dakpa Crocodile pond in the Volta Region.